What do you want to learn?

 3 shipping options for Square Online stores

 There are several different ways you can ship orders that come through your online store.
-Your logistics operations can consists of shipping orders yourself, or you can outsource time-consuming fulfillment logistics tasks to a third-party logistics (3PL) company.
+Your logistics operations can consists of shipping orders yourself, or you can outsource time-consuming fulfilment logistics tasks to a third-party logistics (3PL) company.

 But it also means spending valuable time packing boxes and waiting in line at the post office.
 While shipping orders yourself gives you full control over the process, it can be a challenge to keep up with managing inventory and shipping packages as you try to grow your business.